 For Experiment 1b we changed the post-experiment survey.
 We removed one question about audio quality which asked participants to rate the quality of their audio equipment as “good, professional, bad etc.”.
 Previous analyses in our lab have found that the subjective nature of this question makes it hard to interpret.
 And in order to encourage the participants to answer survey questions truthfully, we emphasized that they would get compensated independent of their answers, and that truthful answers would greatly help us with the interpretation of results.
 For Experiment 1c, we made a few additional changes. [describe changes here.]

 Exclusions.
 We removed participants who (1) experienced technical difficulties or did not complete the experiment, (2) reported to not have used headphones, or (3) did not answer the catch question about the talker's gender correctly.
 Or (4) has unusually fast or slow reaction times (XXX).
 We also excluded participants who (5) had swapped the response keys, as determined by their responses.
-For this purpose, we considered participants with significant slopes in the opposite of the expected direction as likely having swapped the response keys.
-Figure 3 summarizes participant exclusions, along with participants’ reaction times.
+For this purpose, we considered participants with significant slopes in the opposite of the expected direction as likely having swapped the response keys Table 1 summarizes the exclusions for all experiments.
 After participant exclusions, 58 trials (0.5%) were missing observations due to (incorrect) catch trial responses, leaving for analysis 12608 observations from 179 participants across the three experiment.